dardino/vscode-swagger-explorer/README.md

 - `swaggerExplorer.configFilePattern`: pattern to find the config file in the project, now supports multiple files: `**/swaggerexplorer.config.json;**/swexp.config.json`
 - `swaggerExplorer.httpTimeout`: milliseconds to timeout http(s) calls
 - `swaggerExplorer.validateSource`: a boolean that tells parser to validate the source during parsing
+- `swaggerExplorer.loggerVerbosity`: sets the verbosity for the output panel logs

 This extension works with OpenAPI v3 documents and uses the `swagger2openapi` npm library to convert swagger v2 json into OpenAPI v3 document.